PLLE/leadership/docs/leadership---styles/index.md

 * Servant leadership, whose leaders focus on meeting the needs of the team.
 * Transactional leadership, in which leaders inspire by expecting the best from everyone and themselves.

+An additional style widely practiced is

+* Positive Leadership

 ## Six Leadership styles according to Daniel Goleman

 ![Six Leadership Styles](../assets/six-leadership-styles.png){width=800px}